emdonahue/SmallKanren/README.md

 The variable `x` is "matched" against (unified with) the pattern `#(1 . _)`, which represents the pair of the constant `1` and a fresh logic variable represented by `_`, eg `(1 . _)`.
 The newly instantiated logic variable is passed as the :cdr argument to the block, where it is then unified with `2`.

 This form is often more convenient to write than the corresponding fresh block and unification operations, but more importantly it allows the runtime to make a number of important optimizations, and so it is recommended to use this style in general when unifying with a complex term.
+As described in the paper, however, there are cases where traditional fresh is more efficient, so be sure to test if performance is important.

 # Roadmap